willyrgfwk/riipen3/README.md

 You should not need to touch any of the other existing files.

-If you wish to start your miner at a particular row of a given mine, you can change the `config.js` file to fit your needs.

 # Contact

 We encourage you to use your best discretion, but also to ask questions and communicate if you need it.